rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 Last but not least, there is already a great official way introduced by Facebook to bootstrap a boilerplate React project. {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} comes without any build configuration.
 I can recommend it for everyone who is getting started in React.
 If you are a beginner, you probably shouldn't bother with a setup of Webpack, Babel and Hot Reloading.
 I use create-react-app to teach plain React in my book [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
 I can recommend to read it before you get started with the tooling around React.

 That's enough about my motivation behind the article.
 Let's dive into my personal minimal setup for a React project.
-This tutorial got updated to use Webpack 3.
+This tutorial is up to the recent Webpack 4 version.
+It should work for Webpack 3 as well.

 {{% chapter_header "Table of Contents" "toc" %}}